phalcon/documentation/docs/db-models.md

 !!! warning "WARNING"

-    Never use a [Phalcon\Db\RawValue][db-rawvalue] to assign external data (such as user input) or variable data.
-The value of these fields is ignored when binding parameters to the query.
-So it could be used for SQL injection attacks.
+    Never use a [Phalcon\Db\RawValue][db-rawvalue] to hold external or otherwise variable data (such as user input).
+A `RawValue` is emitted into the SQL verbatim, with no quoting or escaping - both when written as a model attribute and when passed as a query bind-parameter value (it is spliced into the compiled statement instead of being bound).
+Wrapping untrusted data in a `RawValue` allows SQL injection.

 ## Dynamic Updates